 However on leaving Eton in the summer half of 1917 he joined the Guards Cadet Battalion at Bushey.
 In December 1917 he received his commission in the Coldstream Guards.
-After training in Windsor, he joined his battalion in France in May 1918 and except a one week course served continuously until his death.
+After training in Windsor, he joined the 2nd Battalion in France in May 1918 and except a three weeks’ course served continuously until his death.

-His Colonel wrote: “He was killed by a shell in the attack on the 27th September.
+His Colonel wrote: “He was killed by shell fire when gallantly leading forward his platoon in the attack on the 27th September.
 By the death of your son the Battalion has lost a brave and capable officer.
 He was loved and respected by his brother officers and men of the battalion.”

 His brothers Roger and Hugh both served in the Armed Forces.
 The eldest, Second Lieutenant Roger JF Chance was in the 4th Dragoon Guards and was recommended for a French gallantry decoration in 1914.
 The 4th Dragoon Guards and 9th Lancers charged against the enemy’s unbroken lies of infantry.
 He was struck during the charge, but his collar badge saved him from injury.
 He was later wounded by shrapnel in November 1914.
 He survived the war.

 Hugh Chance initially volunteered for service with the local territorials, but bored of defence duties on the East Coast with the 2/8th Worcesters, he volunteered for the Royal Flying Corps and was taken prisoner towards the end of the war; he also survived.

 Chance, H A Subalterns Saga Unpublished: Worcestershire CRO